|HCC Site ID:||1644||Parish:||Chandlers Ford|

 Summary & Significance

-A well-used welcoming grassy tree canopied open green space, within a residential area, that helps give a rural feel to the area.
+A well-used welcoming tree canopied open space within a residential area that was given by a local resident in 1958, helps give a rural feel to the area.

 HGT Eastleigh Urban Park Survey June 2019

 Maps Hampshire County Council

 Barbara Hillier & Gerald Ponting 2005 The Chandler’s Ford Story from earliest time to the 21st century p 86